Wolgast: Museums and other sights

-The town's history is presented in the Stadtgeschichtliches Museum (Towns' historical museum) in a building at the market place nicknamed Kaffeemühle (coffee grinder).
+The town's history is presented in the Stadtgeschichtliches Museum (Towns' historical museum) in a half-timbered house at the market place nicknamed Kaffeemühle (coffee grinder).
+It was built in the 17th century.
 The former house of painter Philipp Otto Runge is also a museum by now (Rungemuseum).
+The house was built at the beginning of the 18th century in a baroque style and renovated from 1996 to 1997.